daniel-barlow/stitchup/README.md

 the monad laws.
 (Yes, this is why we have the rather opaque method names `unit` and `lift`)

-The biggest ugliness in this right now is that the Result type only really accommodates key->value maps, and sometimes we'd like it to store a value that's just an array.
-You'll see in Template.parse that we work around this by faking some field names.
-This is temporary and will be addressed once I think of a nice way to do so.
+The biggest ugliness in this right now is that the Result type might hold a hash or an array and you have to know which of them you've been handed in order to know how to use it, which seems kind of ungainly.

-There is also some work that could be done to make the syntax sweeter.
+Look in template.rb to see what I mean

 Start by reading [spec/stitchup/template_spec.rb](https://github.com/daniel-barlow/stitchup/blob/main/spec/stitchup/template_spec.rb) to see how it hangs together